git-town/git-town/documentation/development/steps_list.md

 or [pulling down updates for the current branch](../../src/steps/pull_branch_step.go).
 They are Go structs that have a `Run` method which executes the step.

-## Continuing commands
+When executing a step, the undo steps for it are determined and appended to the `undo list` for the current Git Town command.
+This is done by calling the methods `step.CreateUndoStepBeforeRun()` and `step.CreateUndoStepAfterRun()`.

 If a Git command fails (typically due to a merge conflict), then the program saves state (lists with steps to abort and continue) to disk, informs the user how to abort/continue the current step, and exits.

+#### Continuing commands

-This is done by calling the `CreateContinueStep` method of the current (failed) step.
+The step to continue is determined by calling the `CreateContinueStep` method of the current (failed) step.

 If the user resolves the issue and continues,
 Git Town processes the continue step list.